Are you weighing your options between AI and human transcription?

 In the 1970s and 1980s, speech recognition systems became so advanced that they were placed in children’s toys.
 Then, in the ’90s, speech recognition was propelled forward thanks to the personal computer.
 Software like Dragon Dictate was easy to use with faster processors.
 BellSouth introduced the voice portal (VAL), a dial-in interactive voice recognition system.

 Not long after that, AI transcription tools started to develop.
 Google launched the Google Voice Search app, accessible to millions of people.
 And in 2011, Apple launched Siri, a product similar to Google Voice Search.

 As these tools evolve and get smarter, there are always new features to be aware of.

-For example, Microsoft Word’s web version now supports audio transcription.
+For example, Microsoft Word’s web version now supports automated voice to text transcription.
 Users speak as the application automatically transcribes.

 Users can also upload recordings directly into Word up to 200MB in size in MP3, WAV, MP4, or M4A formats.
 The upload times vary on file size, and the transcript itself is instant.
 Further, the application captures audio straight from your PC.
 That means you can automatically transcribe YouTube videos, meetings, and calls.

 The software offers English at the moment and will add more language options soon.
 The transcription feature is available to Microsoft subscribers, with a restriction of five hours of transcription per month right now as of this writing.